top of page

 Dev playtest of Fishball game mode.
 Recorded early 2025

-I set the Fishball mode up to quickly test out various configurations.
+More experimental than the existing previous modes, I set the Fishball mode up to quickly test out various configurations.
 A-B testing, as it were.
-I exposed relevant variables to PlayFab profiles, and configured these to have different setups.
+I exposed relevant variables to PlayFab profiles, and configured these to have different setups so they could be changed on the fly without needing new builds in between.

 For example, here we can see that there are a couple of different carrier debuff settings.
 In the first the player cannot shoot, but can use their movement abilities, in the second the opposite is true (we went with the latter in the end!).